Frequently Asked Questions

 A: To be eligible for a voluntary lateral transfer, the employee must have worked at the current location for two consecutive years unless the employee was excessed.
-Excessed employees must complete the school year at the campus, but does not have complete two consecutive years.
+Excessed employees must complete the school year at the campus, but are then eligible for a lateral transfer.
 Time worked as a substitute on a campus will not be considered in the calculation of the two-year requirement.
 This restriction also applies to the opening of new schools unless the existing campus is part of a rezoning effort that results in reduction of staff.

 Q: I want to transfer to a higher paying job, but I have not been on my campus for two years?
 Am I eligible for transfer consideration?